 Immigrants from many other countries with high seafood consumption and cultural ties to fishing and the ocean came to work on the plantations around the turn of the 20th Century, establishing in Hawaii large populations of Chinese, Japanese, Koreans, Filipinos, and Portuguese, among others.
-In 1985, the Compact of Free Association also encouraged a large Micronesian population to migrate to Hawaii.
-According to the 2020 Census, the State of Hawaii's population is almost 1.5 million.
-Ethnically, it has the highest percentage of Asian Americans (37.2%) and Multiracial Americans (25.3%) and the lowest percentage of White Americans (22.9%) of all states.
-Approximately 27% of the population identifies as Native Hawaiian or part Native Hawaiian.
-Tourism from many of these Asian countries also increases the demand for fresh, high-quality seafood, especially sushi, sashimi, and related raw fish products such as poke.
+In 1985, the Compact of Free Association also encouraged a large

+Micronesian population to migrate to Hawaii.
+According to the 2010 Census, the State of Hawaii's population was almost 1.4 million during the last census.
+Ethnically, it has the highest percentage of Asian Americans (38.6%) and multiracial Americans (23.6%) while having the lowest percentage of White Americans (24.7%) of all states.
+Approximately 21% of the population identifies as Native Hawaiian or part Native Hawaiian.
+Tourism from many Asian countries also increases the demand for fresh, high-quality seafood, especially sushi, sashimi, and related raw fish products such as poke.

 Today, fishing continues to play a central role in the local Hawaiian culture, diet, and economy.
-In 2012, an estimated 486,000 people were employed in marine-related businesses in Hawaii, with the level of commercial fishing-related employment well above the national average (Richmond et al. 2015).
-The Fisheries Economics of the United States 2019 report found that the commercial fishing and seafood industry in Hawaii (including the commercial harvest sector, seafood processors and dealers, seafood wholesalers and distributors, importers, and seafood retailers) generated \$786 million in sales impacts and approximately 7,693 full and part-time jobs that year (NMFS 2022).
-It is estimated that recreational anglers took 3.5 million fishing trips, with \$400 million in sales impacts and 2,911 full- and part-time jobs were generated by recreational fishing activities in the State during 2019.
-Similarly, the 2011 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation (U.S. Department of the Interior et al. 2011) estimated that 157 thousand people over 16 years old participated in saltwater angling in Hawaii in 2011.
+In 2012, an estimated 486,000 people were employed in marine-related businesses in Hawai'i, with the level of commercial fishing-related employment well above the national average (Richmond et al. 2015).
+The Fisheries Economics of the United States 2016 report found that the commercial fishing and seafood industry in Hawai'i (including the commercial harvest sector, seafood processors and dealers, seafood wholesalers and distributors, importers, and seafood retailers) generated \$867.1 million in sales impacts and approximately 9,900 full and part-time jobs that year (NMFS 2018).
+Recreational anglers took 1 million fishing trips, and 854 full- and part-time jobs were generated by recreational fishing activities in the State.
+Similarly, the 2011 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation (U.S. Department of the Interior et al. 2011) estimated that 157,000 people over 16 years old participated in saltwater angling in Hawai'i.
 They fished approximately 1.9 million days, with an average of 12 days per angler.
 This study estimated that fishing-related expenditures totaled \$203 million, with each angler spending an average of \$651 on trip-related costs.
-These numbers are not significantly different from those reported on the 2006 and 2001 national surveys.
-Due to changes in data availability NMFS does not currently report recreational angler participation at the State level.
+These numbers are not significantly different from those reported in the 2006 and 2001 national surveys.